magomimmo/modern-cljs/doc/tutorial-19.md

 -rw-r--r--   1 mimmo  staff  180 Sep 25 11:46 resolver-status.properties
 ```

-You can now commit the changes by issuing the usual `git` commands as follows:
+You can finally commit the changes by issuing the usual `git` commands
+as follows:

 ```bash
 git add .